scopchanov/flat-gui/README.md

 ## What is FlatGUI?

 FlatGUI is an open-source library created to support the development of non-native looking graphical user interfaces for Qt widgets-based desktop applications.
-It servers as an extension to the Qt’s functionality, providing a component development kit (CDK) for the creation of custom widgets, as well as a collection of ready-to-use components.
+It servers as an extension to the Qt’s functionality, providing a component development kit (CDK) for the creation of custom widgets, as well as a collection of ready-to-use GUI components.

 ## Who might find FlatGUI useful?